tomek-servlets/db-servlet-For-jws-app-mysql/README.md

 # db-servletFor-jws-app-mysql

-An example of an simple application working with the
+An example of a simple application working with the

 `JBoss Web Server 3.1 Apache Tomcat 8 + MySQL (with https)`